RubenDillon/tanzu/tap7/readme.md

 ```
     1. Select the Tanzu Application Platform

-    2. Select tap as name and 1.5 for the version
+    2. Select tap as name and 1.5.2 for the version

     3. Copy the tap-values-OOTB-basic on the TMC UI

     4. Monitor the install by running

-            tanzu package installed get tap -n tap-88xxx
+            tanzu package installed get tap -n tap-xxxxxx

     5. Verify all packages are successfully reconciled